tinybirdco/demo-user-generated-content-analytics/README.md

-# Build multi-tenant user-facing analytics for a User-Generated Content (UGC) Platform
+# Build multi-tenant user-facing analytics for a User-Generated Content (UGC) Platform with Mux and Tinybird
 Learn how to build a real-time analytics app that processes playback data from Mux in Tinybird and visualizes that data in real-time on a React dashboard.

 ### Prerequisites